 - Children’s toys

-Be careful, though, as this homemade disinfectant spray is not good for wood and natural stone due to the alcohol.
+Be careful, though, as this homemade disinfectant spray is not good for wood and natural stone due to the alcohol and vinegar.
 If interested in products that will work for both natural stone and wood, then refer to these cleaning products, here!

 If interested in making homemade wipes, then simply just soak some square paper towels or reusable rags in bowl of solution.
 Store in a Ziploc bag and refill as necessary.